romerdev/NostalProtect/README.md

  I'm currently adding a Worldguard integration that will allow for the following permissions:

- - np.block.STONE.place.own  | Allow this action only on regions where the player is a member or owner.
+ - np.block.STONE.place.own  | Allow this action on regions where the player is a member or owner.
- - np.block.STONE.place.global | Allow this action only on global region.
+ - np.block.STONE.place.global | Allow this action on global region.

 ## Installation
 Place this plugin and permission manager, such as Luckperms, in your plugin folder and (re)start the server.
 Your world is now protected!
 That was easy, huh?